|

 High

-cholesterol levels do not have the same significance for cats as they do
+cholesterol levels do not have the same significance for cats that they

-after fasting.
-It is not uncommon for CKD cats to also have increased
+taken after fasting.
+It is not uncommon for CKD cats to have increased

 cholesterol levels.